lucamug/elm-starter/README.md

 # Limitations

-* Javascript and CSS to generate the initial `index.html` are strings :-(
+* Javascript and CSS to generate the initial `index.html` are actually strings :-(
-* `src-elm-starter/starter.js`, the core of `elm-starter`, is ~400 lines of Javascript.
+* `src-elm-starter/starter.js`, the core of `elm-starter`, is ~330 lines of Javascript.
 I wish it could be smaller
+* If your Elm code rely on data only available at runtime, such as window size or dark mode, prerendering is probably not the right approach.
+In this case you may consider [disabling pre-rendering](#disabling-pre-rendering) and use other alternatives, such as [Netlify prerendering](https://docs.netlify.com/site-deploys/post-processing/prerendering/#set-up-prerendering)

+Note

+* The smooth rotational transition in the demo only works in Chrome.
+I realized it too late, but you get the picture